 Many people have never met a transgender person and are still unfamiliar with what it means to be transgender.
 That’s normal.

-When it comes to who transgender people are and why they need protections, we need to separate fact from fiction.
+When it comes to who transgender people are and why they need protections from discrimination, we need to separate fact from fiction.